sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 // Request message for GetSubscribePreferences RPC message SubscribePreferencesReq {
-  // Retrieve subscribe preferences for these paths.
-Value should be a gNMI path string. repeated string path = 1;
-  // Recursively retrieve subscribe preferences for all the subpaths. bool include_subpaths = 2;
-  // Selects paths based on on_change capability.
-All paths will be selected
-  // if this property is not set or is Bool.NOTSET.
+  repeated string path = 1;     // Yang paths as gNMI path strings bool include_subpaths = 2;    // Get preferences for all subpaths also
-  Bool on_change_supported = 3;
+  Bool on_change_supported = 3; // Filter by on_change supported/unsupported
 }

-// SubscribePreferences holds subscription preference information for a path. message SubscribePreference {
+// SubscribePreference holds subscription preference information for a path. message SubscribePreference {
-  // Resource path, in gNMI path string syntax. string path = 1;
+  string path = 1;                // A yang path, in gNMI path string syntax bool on_change_supported = 2;   // Whether on_change supported
-  // Indicates if ON_CHANGE subscription supported for this path. bool on_change_supported = 2;
-  // Indicates if ON_CHANGE is the preferred subscription mode for this path. bool on_change_preferred = 3;
+  bool on_change_preferred = 3;   // Whether target_defined maps to on_change
-  // Indicates if wildcard keys are supported for this path. bool wildcard_supported = 4;
+  bool wildcard_supported = 4;    // Whether wildcard keys supported
-  // Minimum SAMPLE interval supported for this path, in nanoseconds. uint64 min_sample_interval = 5;
+  uint64 min_sample_interval = 5; // Minimum sample interval, in nanoseconds
 }
 ```